astronomer/docs/astro/cli/astro-deployment-connection-create.md

 :::

-Create an Airflow connection in a Deployment's metadata database.
+Create an [Apache Airflow®](https://airflow.apache.org/) connection in a Deployment's metadata database.

 ## Usage